 - Select Choose in the Upload Files section to select files to upload, or drag and drop the files into the blue box.

-- Optionally, enter a start and end date for the file.
-The dates should reflect when the data was captured.
+- The start and end dates should reflect when the data was captured.
 Values can be defaulted based on each file’s naming convention.
 If a date was included in the filename of the document, the date is automatically added to the End Date field of the uploaded document.

-- Select whether the document is a copy or original source document from the list in the Copy or Original column.
-A document is considered a copy of source if it has been downloaded from an electronic source or electronic health record (EHR) system or if it has been scanned before being uploaded to SiteVault.
+- For the Copy or Original column, a document is considered a copy of source if it has been downloaded from an electronic source or electronic health record (EHR) system or if it has been scanned before being uploaded to SiteVault.
 A document is considered an original source document if this is the file where the data was originally captured (for example, if a .DOCX file was completed during the visit).

 Finalizing Source Documents